MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05-LAB_MANUAL.md

 # Lab: Developing Views

 #### Scenario
+To construct the user interface of the cities details application, your development team decided to add views.
+You have been asked to create the views to render a response to a browser.

 #### Objectives

 After completing this lab, you will be able to:

--	Use ASP.NET Core Static Files including HTML files, image files and CSS files.
--	Create and use custom Middleware, and use its context information.
--	Create and use services with ASP.NET Core Built-in Dependency Injection.
--	Use an ASP.NET Core MVC controller.
+-	Add an MVC view to a web application.
+-	Use Razor to differentiate server-side code from HTML.
+-	Write HTML and tag helpers in a view.
+-	Add partial views and view components.

 #### Lab Setup

-Estimated Time: **75 minutes**
+Estimated Time: **60 minutes**

 ## Exercise 1: Working with Static Files

+#### Scenario

+In order to create the site, an index and a detail pages must be created.
+The index page will show a list of cities, and the details page will show the details on each one of the cities.

+The main tasks for this exercise are as follows:

+1. Create an index page for cities.
+2. Create a details page for a city.
+3. Create links between the index and detail pages.

-###	Task 1: Add a view to show a list of all the cities, as retrieved by the ShowCities action.
+####	Task 1: Add a view to show a list of all the cities, as retrieved by the ShowCities action.

 1. Open the **CitiesDetails.sln** file using the following information:
 -   Path: **Allfiles\Mod05\Labfiles\01_CitiesDetails_begin**